FrenkelS/chocolate-doom-for-dos/dos/README.md

 # Chocolate Doom for DOS

+* Single player only
+* Keyboard input only
+* PC Speaker sound only

-Run `CDOOM.EXE -timedemo demo3` to benchmark Chocolate Doom for DOS.
+Run `bdoom.bat` to build Chocolate Doom for DOS.

-Run `setenvdj.bat` to set the environment variables for DJGPP.
+Make sure the DJGPP environment variables are set.
-Then run `bdoom.bat` to build Chocolate Doom for DOS.
+See `setenvdj.bat` for an example.